midorlo/k12/README.md

 ./mvnw
 ```

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

-### JHipster Control Center
+### Application Control Center

-JHipster Control Center can help you manage and control your application(s).
+Application Control Center can help you manage and control your application(s).
 You can start a local control center server (accessible on http://localhost:7419) with:

 ```
-docker-compose -f src/main/docker/jhipster-control-center.yml up
+docker-compose -f src/main/docker/application-control-center.yml up
 ```

 ## Building for production